chiraggude/stage/README.md

 * For "Blog pages show at most", change "10" to "5"
 * Save changes

+Now your website should look like this [screenshot](https://db.tt/zJnSHZFQ)

 #### Menus
 In WordPress Admin backend, go to Appearance >  Menus
 * Click on the "Manage Locations" tab on the top